 The average person takes six months to find a new job, and the average Baby Boomer takes eight and one-half months.
 If you are used to earning $40,000 a year, every month you shave off your search will save you $3,300 (not counting your earnings).
 It is worth your time, your money, and your self-esteem to give yourself all the skills, knowledge and support you need to be successful.

-Part 2 of this article will focus on how to neutralize employers’ unstated bias that people who’ve been out of work a long time may not really want to work, or have out-dated skills.
+Part 2 of this article is focused on how to neutralize employers' unstated bias that people who've been out of work a long time may not really want to work, or have out-dated skills.